KosBeg/ctf-writeups/OtterCTF_2018/ReadMe/readme.md

 .text:00000001400012C0 90                             nop
 ```

-Now antidebug defeated)))
+Now anti-debug defeated)))

-And we can just enter any password and easy collect all values of `cl` at `0x1400012BB`
+And we can just enter any password and easily collect all values of `cl` at `0x1400012BB`

 ```C
 .text:00000001400012B7 0F B6 0C 30                    movzx   ecx, byte ptr [rax+rsi]
 .text:00000001400012BB 38 4C 1C 58                    cmp     [rsp+rbx+2A0h+user_input], cl     ; <<< HERE
 ```

-Set breakpoint at `0x1400012BB`, load in debugger and get flag byte by byte.
+Set breakpoint at `0x1400012BB`, load in the debugger and get flag byte by byte.

 ![values](values.png)